Parameterized Spanning Tree Congestion: FPT Algorithms

 Finally, we set the objective of the formula to minimizing the maximum of $y_{e}$.
 That is, we introduce a variable $z$ and put the constraint $y_{e} \le z$ for all $e \in E(H)$, and then set $z$ as the objective function to be minimized.

-The number of variables in the formula is at most $p \cdot \max_{i \in [p]} q_{i} + |E(H)| + 1$, which is $O(2^{k^{2}} k^{2{k}})$.
-It is known that ILP parameterized by the number of variables is fixed-parameter tractable~\cite{mor/Lenstra83}, and thus we can conclude that our algorithmic task here is fixed-parameter tractable parameterized by $k$, the vertex integrity of $G$.
-This implies \cref{thm:vi}. \end{proof}
+The number of variables in the formula is at most $p \cdot \max_{i \in [p]} q_{i} + |E(H)| + 1$, which is $\bO(2^{k^{2}} k^{2{k}})$.
+It is known that ILP parameterized by the number of variables is fixed-parameter tractable~\citep{mor/Lenstra83}, and thus we can conclude that our algorithmic task here is fixed-parameter tractable parameterized by $k$, the vertex integrity of $G$.
+This implies the theorem.
+(Note that by a recent result of~\cite{focs/ReisR23}, ILP with $d$ variables can be solved in randomized ${(\log (2d))}^{\bO(d)}$ time.
+Hence, this part can be done in randomized $k^{\bO(2^{k^{2}} k^{2{k}})}$ time.) \end{proof}